tonybaloney72/potluck-app/README.md

   - ✅ **Location Storage** - Event locations stored as JSONB with coordinates (lat, lng) and formatted address
   - ✅ **Real-time Event Updates** - Instant synchronization of event changes across all viewers
   - ✅ **Calendar Integration** - Add events to Google Calendar or download for Apple Calendar
+  - ✅ **Event Filtering** - Filter events by status (upcoming, past, all) and search by title
+  - ✅ **Event Pagination** - Paginated event lists for better performance with large event collections
 - ✅ **RSVP System** - Attendees can RSVP with status (going, maybe, not going, pending)
   - ✅ **Real-time RSVP Updates** - See RSVP status changes instantly across all viewers
   - ✅ **Contribution Tracking** - Coordinate who's bringing what to events